 She had a vague memory of her young days.
 They had slipped by in a summer.
-Even then, when she’d had brothers and sisters, and they’d all tried to gather in a row, she hadn’t counted well.
-It seemed to her she could recall a process of…winnowing, her clutch-mates and herself reduced to three.
+Even then, when she’d had brothers and sisters, and they had all tried to gather in a row, she hadn’t counted well.
+It seemed to her she could recall a process of…winnowing…her clutch-mates and herself reduced to three.

 “Now, I’m going to do you a favor for nothing.”

 This offer came from a tall, rigid shadow.
-She realized, as the head tilted, the lower eye piercing the water, noticing and sharp, that the shadow was a blue heron.
+She realized, as the head tilted, the lower eye noticing and sharp, that the shadow was a blue heron.
 He winked his upper eye.
 “Come closer, now.”

 She didn’t like it, turning her back on weasels.
 She could hear in her wake a sotto voce chittering.
 But after all, the she-weasel had only just finished her complaint, and it seemed to the duck a fair one.
 It was a lot, calling anyone a snake.
 The rabbit hadn’t stuck around, either.

 “Yes, that’s right,” the heron said.
 “Paddle right over.
 We are both birds, you and I. I would never mind about the weasels, myself…I have never been troubled by them.”

 He seemed to wait for her to speak, and she looked up at his formidable height and javelin-like bill.

 “But I would look out for that cat.
 Wanders over from the farm, when the weather suits it.
 Has a most pernicious habit of getting itself…you detect the creature there, nestled among the grasses…”

 “…well hid.
 You know cats.
 Falls asleep.
 We birds, of course, must flit about our business.
 Can’t wait hours for the enemy to wake up and engage.
 Ha, ha!”
 Having raised from the duck only an anxious frown, the heron cleared its throat.
 “You see…the matter is delicate…”